Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 ## Controlling permissions checking

-You can limit the time Alfresco Content Services spends on ensuring that the user executing the search has the necessary permissions to see each result.
-Setting this limit increases search speed and reduces the use of resources.
+TMDQ may take a long time when trying to create a page of results with a sparse result set.
+You can limit the time Alfresco Content Services spends per TMDQ query by configuring a maximum duration or a maximum number of permission checks before returning.
+Setting this limit increases search speed and reduces the use of resources but may result in the user receiving a partial page of results for expensive queries.

 You can limit both the time spent and the number of documents checked before Alfresco Content Services returns a search query using the `system.acl.maxPermissionCheckTimeMillis` and the `system.acl.maxPermissionChecks` properties.
 The default values are 10000 and 1000 respectively.